 The legendary Artsplace

-Those champions come primarily from the approximately 30 yearlings the farm sells each fall at the Lexington Selected Sale.
+Those champions came primarily from the approximately 30 yearlings the farm sold each fall at the Lexington Selected Sale.
 The yearlings sold by the farm at public auction bring fair market value to buyers, in both the mid-range and upper levels.

-Segal, like many other farm owners, is an avid sportsman as well as a breeder, so Brittany will occasionally retain fillies that it breeds, not only to race, but to replenish and freshen its broodmare band.
-Often with partners, he will buy yearlings from other farms, in hopes of catching a colt of championship caliber to become a future stallion, or a top-bred filly to race and then add to the farm’s roster of broodmares.
+Segal, like many other farm owners, is an avid sportsman as well as a breeder, so Brittany has occasionally retained fillies that it breeds, not only to race, but to replenish and freshen its broodmare band.
+Often with partners, he will buy yearlings from other farms, in hopes of catching a colt of championship caliber to become a future stallion, or a top-bred filly to race and then keep as a broodmare.

 Many of the farm’s knowledgeable and hard-working team members have been with the farm since its very beginning.
 Zubrod, with a solid background as a hands-on horseman in the Standardbred, Saddlebred and Thoroughbred businesses, was hired by Segal in 1983 along with his wife, Leah Cheverie, herself a lifelong horsewoman, who works as the farm’s office manager.